qiskit-community/qiskit-translations/README.md

 $$\color{#D22222}\textsf{\qquad\kern{0.2cm}\Large This is due to a lot of upcoming changes in the documentation.}$$

-The list of languages that Qiskit Ecosystem Localization Project currently supports can be seen in the [Crowdin project page](https://crowdin.com/project/qiskit-docs).
+The list of languages that the Qiskit applications localization project currently supports can be seen in the [Crowdin project page](https://crowdin.com/project/qiskit-docs).

 As mentioned in the blog post [Qiskit in my language is Qiskit](https://medium.com/qiskit/qiskit-in-my-language-is-qiskit-73d4626a99d3), we want to make sure that translated languages have enough community support to ensure quality and consistency. <br/>